 - The organisation must be able to show that the project has been effective with measurable evidence of positive outcomes.

-- The project entered must be up and running before April 1, 2020, six months prior to the launch date of the 2021 Prizes.
+- The project entered must be up and running before March 1, 2021.

 - Organisations must have high standards of financial and administrative governance.

 - During the short-listing process, entrants may be asked to provide references or other evidence of the project and their financial and administrative governance.
 This may include due diligence on bank accounts nominated by entrants for the receipt of prize money.

 - All short-listed entrant referees will be asked to provide references and any other evidence related to the organisation’s entered or nominated project.

 - The two nominated referees required by all entrants must be third-party, relevant external observers.

 - Prize money will only be paid to a bank account held in the organisation’s name.
 In no circumstances will prize money be paid to a personal bank account.
 Ockenden International will not be responsible for any bank or transfer fees.